-- —enable automatic surface-consistency detection; Artec Studio will prompt you to start defect correction
+Detect & ask.
+Enable automatic surface-consistency detection; Artec Studio will prompt you to start defect correction.

 When exporting, the application can automatically center scans and models on the origin of the axis grid.
 To enable this option, select the Move model to origin of the axis grid during export checkbox.
 If the checkbox is cleared, the application will save the model’s current placement on the axis grid when exporting surfaces.

 The Enable automatic base removal option in the Scan panel only works for scans from Eva and Spider and other handheld scanners connected to computer.
 To enable automatic base removal for scans from Leo, select the Launch base removal for Leo scans checkbox.
 The algorithm will start after the application imports that project.

 The Export point clouds to PTX with merged sections ensures a successful import of the exported files in third-party software products.
 See Merging Sections.

 In Artec Studio, all software operations use millimeters as the default measurement unit.
 If you need to import or export a model in other units, change the settings under Units.
 The software applies these settings only when importing or exporting a model or a point-cloud scan.